The Solvay Brussels School of Economics and Management

 · a 7,000-character report (4 pages) presenting the applicant’s research activities and a research project, including how these will integrate into ULB’s research teams.

 · a teaching dossier including a 7,000-character report (4 pages) on the applicant’s previous teaching activities and a teaching project for the first five years in this position; these must be relevant to the faculty and to the teaching profiles for the programs to which the applicant is to contribute.

 · a note on the applicant’s international achievements and projects (no more than 4 pages).

-· the names and e-mail addresses of five referees (respecting the gender balance) who may be contacted by those in charge of evaluating applications.
+· three reference letters (to be uploaded at www.econjobmarket.org).
+Next to the contact information of these three referees, also include the names and e-mail addresses of two more referees who may be contacted by those in charge of evaluating applications.
+Gender balance in the five names is a plus.
 These referees should not have conflicts of interest because of family or emotional ties.

 The recruiting committee will select the candidates on the basis of the following criteria: quality of the research project and scientific publications, pedagogical project with respect to teaching macroeconomics to different types of audiences and teaching experience at different levels, international experience and academic collaborations, experience in institutional relationships and networking capabilities.
 SBS-EM uses an extensive ranking of journals to measure research output and uses this, together with other standard research outputs, for tenure and promotion decisions.

 The appointment to the academic staff of ULB is made at the “Chargé de Cours” (Associate Professor) level.
 The exact wage scale depends on the seniority level, which in turn depends on the total years of postdoctoral experience.